marksto/data-sources/README.md

 - Add new features such as _Dynamic Domain Types_ support for reloading data models in runtime
 - Make Sheets API use an asynchronous non-blocking web client (Spring's `WebClient`)
+- Optimize an existing threading model, parallelizing the job where possible
 - Upload/download data sources and data mapping to/from the Google Drive
 - Describe data mapping rules in more details with examples
 - Create an environment for live demonstration